JuanCBaca/Root-hydraulic-properties/README.md

 # Root-hydraulic-properties
 You can easily explore root hydraulic properties across scales by using this Shiny app.
+To run the app locally in R, type in the following lines in the console:

 ```
 library(shiny)
-shiny::runGitHub("JuanCBaca/root-hydraulic-properties", "JuanBaca")
+shiny::runGitHub("JuanCBaca/Root-hydraulic-properties", "JuanCBaca")
 ```

 You will need to have the following packages installed in your computer:

 * shiny
+* htmltools
+* markdown
 * tidyverse
 * readxl
 * scales